Universal geometrical link invariants: Universal Coloured Alexander Invariant

 By construction we have that:

 This means that we want to show:

 On the other hand, we have: $\snbb \circ g_{\cN}=\snt$ and $\PMN \circ \snt=\sm$.
 This means that relation \eqref{eq10:3} is equivalent to:

-This is precisely the statement of the unification result up to level $\cN$ from the Unification Theorem \ref{THEOREMAU}, which concludes the proof of this Lemma. \end{proof}

-\begin{lem}[Well behaviour of the intersection pairings when changing the level] When changing the level from $\cN$ to $\cN+1$, the intersection pairings recover one another through the induced map $l_{\cN}$ as below:
+This is precisely the statement of the unification result up to level $\cN$ from the Unification Theorem \ref{THEOREMAU}, which concludes the proof. \end{proof} Now we will use these properties and conclude the well-behaviour of the invariants with respect to the quotient maps, as follows. \begin{lem}[Well behaviour of the intersection pairings when changing the level] When changing the level from $\cN$ to $\cN+1$, the intersection pairings recover one another through the induced map $l_{\cN}$ as below:

+\end{lem} \begin{proof} We recall that the construction of our quotient rings uses the kernels of specialisation maps:

-\end{lem} \begin{proof} From the construction of quotienting by the kernel, we have that the maps $\snbb$ and $\snnbb$ are injective.
-Following Lemma \ref{lemma2}, we have the property that:
+and $\snbb$ is the map induced by $\snt$ on this quotient ring, following Definition \ref{L:speciald}.
+This shows that the maps $\snbb$ and $\snnbb$ are injective.

+Now, following Lemma \ref{lemma2}, we have the property that:

-This means that our statement is equivalent to: This is precisely the property from Remark \ref{rk1}, and so the statement holds. \end{proof} As a conclusion after this discussion, we have that:
+This together with the injectivity of the map $\snbb$ means that our statement is equivalent to: This is precisely the property from Remark \ref{rk1}, and so the statement holds. \end{proof} As a conclusion after this discussion, we have that:

+and so the sequence $\{\PAA\}_{\cN \in N}$ leads to a well-defined link invariant in the projective limit ring:

-\begin{lem}[Commutation of the squares from the diagram] All squares associated to consecutive levels $\cN$ and $\cN+1$ commute. \end{lem} \begin{proof} This comes from the commutativity when we project onto each factor and by the definition of the quotient maps. \end{proof} This shows that there exists a well-defined ring homomorphism between the limits, which we denote as below:
+Next, we want to prove that this invariant recovers all ADO invariants through specialisations of coefficients.
+For this, we use the following commutation properties. \begin{lem}[Commutation of the squares from the diagram] All squares associated to consecutive levels $\cN$ and $\cN+1$ commute. \end{lem} \begin{proof} This comes from the commutativity when we project onto each factor and by the definition of the quotient maps. \end{proof} The commutation property shows that there exists a well-defined ring homomorphism between the limits, which we denote as below:

-This shows that there exists a well-defined element in the projective limit, which is a link invariant:

-The last part that we need to prove is that this universal invariant recoveres all ADO invariants, for any level, as stated in relation \eqref{eq10:4}:
+We want to prove that the universal invariant $\I$ recoveres all ADO invariants, for any level, as stated in relation \eqref{eq10:4}:

 Following the commutativity of the squares at all levels, we have that: